-Kamaole Beach is your ticket to old fashioned beach fun.
-Located across the street from great restaurants and convenience stores in Kihei, this 1.5-mile stretch of beach is the perfect spot to hang out all day.
-A great place to swim and sun, this beach will keep everyone in your group as happy as Hawaiian clams.
+Kamaole Beach is a popular place to swim and sun.
+Located in the heart of Kihei, this 1.5-mile stretch of beach is the perfect spot to hang out all day and keep everyone in your group as happy as Hawaiian clams.

 #8: Napali Coast, Kauai

 One of the most famous sights on the North Shore of Kauai is the Napali Coast.
 From the cascading waterfalls to the 17-mile stretch of emerald-green cliffs, there is nothing quite as breathtaking as this coastline.
 While there is a trail that has partial access, it ranges from difficult to treacherous.
 Many island visitors prefer to see the Napali Coast by boat or by air.